-Both costumes were easy enough to find, I purchased the Gekko costume, (toddler size Medium 3T/4T) through Amazon and the Owlette costume (size 2T) from Zulily.
-They both arrived with a couple weeks to spare and I had to hide them from the kids to keep them from wearing them out before the actual day of Halloween.
+Both costumes were easy enough to find, I purchased the Gekko costume, (toddler size Medium 3T/4T) and the Owlette costume (size 2T) through Amazon.
+They both arrived with a couple of weeks to spare and I had to hide them from the kids to keep them from wearing them out before the actual day of Halloween.
 I had to hem both costumes to shorten the legs a bit and we also did a quick rigging of Totes's mask to help it sit higher on his head so it didn't keep falling into his eyes.
 But otherwise both costumes were adorable and a huge hit, especially with anyone familiar with the show.

 Now, I was feeling a bit discouraged with no inspiration of my own going in to this Halloween.
 I thought about throwing together a witch costume at the last minute but then just didn't care to.
 I was feeling all bah-humbug about Halloween this year since I wasn't participating in the same theme as my little tribe.

 Halloween day rolled around and I posted a photos of the kids in their Halloween costumes on our Instagram page with a caption that summarized the feelings I just stated above.
 One of my friends commented, suggesting I would have made a great 'Luna Girl'.
 I puzzled over this for a few seconds then turned to google images for who or what this luna girl was.